isomerpages/govtech-stp/_rgl-malaysia/01c-rgl-faq.md

 All travellers entering Singapore from 22 November 2020, 2359 hours, who have a travel history in the past 14 days to Malaysia will now be required to serve a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities (with no opt-out option).

-You may wish to refer to </health/shn> for the latest details and updates on border control measures as well as <https://www.ica.gov.sg/covid-19/ArrivalSG> for information on the prevailing health measures for inbound travellers.
+You may wish to refer [here](/health/shn) for the latest details and updates on border control measures as well as <https://www.ica.gov.sg/covid-19/ArrivalSG> for information on the prevailing health measures for inbound travellers.

 Please disregard the electronic SHN which you may receive via email upon submission of the Electronic Health Declaration through ICA’s SG Arrival Card e-Service, provided that the conditions above are met.
 If the above conditions are not met, travellers will be subjected to the prevailing health regulations in Singapore upon arrival in Singapore, including the requirement to serve SHN.
-For more information about the SHN issued by ICA, please refer to </health/shn>.
+For more information about the SHN issued by ICA, please refer [here](/health/shn) .

 #### 14. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Malaysia?